 Facing the frontier of the brutal West in search of the shores of the Pacific, driven by President Jefferson’s commissioning to seek a route for travel and commerce, Lewis and Clark “canoed the mountains” in part by seeking wisdom from those for whom that land was native territory, home.
 There is wisdom we can receive from others who’ve suffered difficult roads.

-Dorothy Day, and the other figures about whom Brooks writes, offer images of wisdom for our time.
 We are not quick to choose suffering.
-Yet, in all our myopic concern for ourselves, there is a part of us—a part of our hearts as Solzhenitsyn would say—that longs to make a difference, that longs to live otherwise and meaningfully, to feel a part of something that connects us to others.
+Yet, in all our myopic concern for ourselves, there is a part of us that longs to make a difference, that longs to live otherwise and meaningfully, to feel a part of something that connects us to others.

-Day points us in that direction.
-She sought to live in accord with the Gospels.
-In those ancient accounts, we meet a man named Jesus who lived his life entirely for others, even to the extent that he let himself be killed that others might live.
-His followers recorded these words, which give us a sense of Jesus’s philosophy of life.
+In the Gospels, we meet a man named Jesus who lived his life entirely for others, even to the extent that he let himself be killed so that others might live.
+His followers recorded these words, which give us a sense of Jesus’s philosophy of life:

 Whoever wants to be my disciple must deny themselves and take up their cross and follow me.
 For whoever wants to save their life will lose it, but whoever loses their life for me will find it.
 What good will it be for someone to gain the whole world, yet forfeit their soul?
 Or what can anyone give in exchange for their soul?
 For the Son of Man is going to come in his Father’s glory with his angels, and then he will reward each person according to what they have done.
 (Matthew 16:24–27)